Pamela Wildermuth

 3. The process continues along the neck and into the shoulder, slowly building up detail by working back and forth from one area to another, darkening and blending and erasing until Pamela is satisfied.
 Here you can see the tools she uses - simple #2B pencils, blending stubs, cotton swabs, kneaded erasers, and an electric eraser for fine detail like that glint in the eye or on that bridle.
 You can also note the darkening of the background to set off the white blaze.
 Working in pencil (graphite) is all about light and dark.

-Here is "Discreet aka Charles" almost finished and ready to frame.
+Here is "Discreet aka Charles" finished and ready to frame.
 Pamela may still define some areas and/or soften others, but "Charles" is his confident, contented self, and his owner/rider is pleased.